selenide/selenide/modules/appium/README.md

 # selenide-appium

 Selenide adaptor for Appium framework.
-It defines concise fluent API, natural language assertions and let you focus on the business logic of your tests.
+It defines concise fluent API, natural language assertions and lets you focus on the business logic of your tests.

 ### How to add dependency to your project